How to Build an Emergency Fund in India: The Ultimate Step-by-Step Guide

 1. How Much Do You Really Need?#

 The standard rule is 3 to 6 months of your monthly expenses.
-However, in the post-pandemic world, 6 to 9 months is often safer.
+However, in the post-pandemic world, 6 to 9 months is often safer for single-income households.

 2. Where Should You Keep the Money?#